SoftUni-Internal/interactive-content/EN/05-Prototypes-and-Inheritance/05-Homework.md

 ## Description

-Extend the build-in **Array** object with additional functionality.
+Extend the built-in **Array** object with additional functionality.

 Implement the following functionality: